MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 # What is Azure Quantum?

 Azure Quantum is the cloud quantum computing service of Azure, with a diverse set of quantum solutions and technologies.
+Azure Quantum ensures an open, flexible, and future-proofed path to quantum computing that adapts to your way of working, accelerates your progress, and protects your technology investments.

+Azure Quantum provides the best development environment to create quantum algorithms for multiple platforms at once while preserving flexibility to tune the same algorithms for specific systems.
 You can write your code once and run it with little to no change against multiple targets of the same family which allows you to focus your programming at the algorithm level.

 - An **open ecosystem**, enabling you to access diverse quantum software, hardware, and solutions from Microsoft and its partners.
+You can pick from many programming languages such as Qiskit, Cirq, and Q# and run your algorithms on multiple quantum systems.
-- Quantum impact today, with pre-built solutions that run on classical and accelerated compute resources (also referred to as optimization solutions).
+- Quantum impact today, allowing you to simultaneously explore today’s quantum systems and be ready for the scaled quantum systems of the future, and with pre-built solutions that run on classical and accelerated compute resources (also referred to as optimization solutions).

 > [!Tip]
 > **Free trial.** If you don’t have an Azure subscription, you can [create an Azure free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) (check out free Azure accounts [for students](https://azure.microsoft.com/en-us/free/students/)).
 With Azure you can create, deploy, and manage applications across multiple clouds, on-premises, and at the edge.
 You will get 200 USD Azure credit to use in other Azure services.

 ## The parts of Azure Quantum